piqueserver/piqueserver/doc/configuration.rst

         "(server powered by piqueserver)",
     ]

-Individual config options might have additional subsitutions available.
+Individual config options might have additional substitutions available.
 This is noted in the documentation for the relevant option.

 .. versionadded:: 1.0.0